mysociety/citizenconnect/README.md

 To do all that:

-### On the live site, dump the current orgs/ccgs/parents, news and reviews:
+### On the live site, dump the current orgs/ccgs/parent and reviews:
     ./manage.py dump_anonymised_data > /tmp/some-file.json

 ### On your site, load this dump in: